Applying generalized variational principles to excited-state-specific complete active space self-consistent field theory

 One property beyond energetics that we can exploit is the fact that different Hamiltonian eigenstates should be orthogonal to each other.
 When using state-specific optimization and an approximate ansatz, this property will not hold exactly, but should hold approximately.
-To help find the $5^{1}A"$ stationary point, we therefore append an additional component to $\vec{d}$ that (approximately) measures the overlap between the wavefunction being optimized and the converged GVP $4^{1}A"$ state.
+To help find the $5^{1}A"$ stationary point, we therefore append an additional component to $\vec{d}$ that (approximately) measures the overlap between the wave function being optimized and the converged GVP $4^{1}A"$ state.
 Our expanded targeting vector in our objective function is now

-in which $\vec{c}$ is the CI vector for the wavefunction being optimized and $\vec{b}$ is the normalized CI vector for the converged $4^{1}A"$ stationary point.
-The new component is only an approximation to the wavefunction overlap, of course, as it does not account for differences in the shapes of the molecular orbitals in the two wavefunctions.
+in which $\vec{c}$ is the CI vector for the wave function being optimized and $\vec{b}$ is the normalized CI vector for the converged $4^{1}A"$ stationary point.
+The new component is only an approximation to the wave function overlap, of course, as it does not account for differences in the shapes of the molecular orbitals in the two wave functions.
 However, we do not need it to be exact.
 We only need it to be good enough to push the optimization into the basin of convergence for the $5^{1}A"$ stationary point, so that when $\mu$ goes to zero in the final stage of GVP optimization, correct convergence is achieved.